TIPUzee/TIPUzee/README.md

 1. In 2022, my university professor encouraged me to participate in the speed programming competition at GIMS PMAS Arid Agriculture University.
 Despite competing against students with 3 to 4 years of programming experience, I secured the runner-up position with only one year of experience.
 2. I was selected to represent my university at the main campus, [PMAS Arid Agriculture University Rawalpindi](https://www.uaar.edu.pk/index.php), for another speed programming competition.
 Competing against top students from various campuses, I once again achieved the runner-up position.
 3. To continually improve my problem-solving skills, I regularly solve programming questions on [LeetCode](https://www.leetcode.com), which helps me stay sharp and prepared for future challenges.

+### Freelance Developer
+I have been freelancing for universities abroad, handling complex assignments and projects, including:
+- C++ complex assignments
+- Web designs
+- Python projects
+- Python Tkinter projects

+### CyberCilo Internship
+I completed a 3-month internship at CyberCilo, a cyber security solution software house founded by my university professor.
+As a Python backend developer, I worked on a project named "Web Defacement."
+This web-based project monitors websites, scrapes their complete data using Selenium WebDriver in Python, and raises alerts for unwanted or unethical changes.
+During this internship, I gained significant experience working with Ubuntu.

+### SkillsSeekho Developer
+I worked as a web frontend and backend developer at SkillsSeekho, a skills learning platform, via work from home.
+I handled all project complexities and served as the main guide and consultant for clients related to technical issues.
+My responsibilities included:
+- Developing the complete frontend and backend of the platform
+- Handling server management and related tasks
+- Integrating the PayFast payment gateway for course purchases

 ## Currently Learning
 I am actively learning and working on machine learning projects in Python.
 I am excited to integrate ML solutions into my future projects and contribute to innovative tech solutions.